 Policies and Procedures for Approval of Related Person Transactions.
 In February 2007, our board of directors formally adopted a policy with respect to related person transactions to document procedures where such transactions are reviewed, approved or ratified.
 The policy applies to any transaction in which the Company is a participant and any related person has a direct or indirect material interest and the amount involved exceeds \$120,000.
 The Nominating and Corporate Governance Committee is responsible for reviewing, approving and ratifying any related person transaction.
 The Nominating and Corporate Governance Committee intends to approve only those related person transactions that are in, or are not inconsistent with, the best interests of the Company and its shareholders.
-There were no related person transactions in 2014.
-The policy is available, without charge, from our Corporate Secretary and made available on our Internet website at www.westarenergy.com.
+There were no related person transactions in 2016.

 Communications with Directors.
 You may contact our board of directors, a committee of our board of directors, or an individual director by writing to them at Westar Energy, Inc., 818 S. Kansas Avenue, Topeka, Kansas 66612, Attention: Corporate Secretary.
 All communications will be compiled by the Corporate Secretary and submitted to the board of directors, the chairman of the appropriate committee of the board of directors or an individual director, as applicable.

 Communications that are unrelated to the duties and responsibilities of the board of directors will not be distributed to the directors, but will be available to any director upon request.
 The Corporate Secretary will take additional action or respond to letters in accordance with instructions from the relevant director.